 The most economical means of transportation should be used when traveling on university business.
 This is determined based upon the total cost of the travel, efficient use of staff time, and appropriate approvals.
 The most practical vehicle should be rented, but generally nothing above a standard/intermediate car should be rented unless there is a business reason for the larger vehicle.

-For international car rentals, it is recommended that full insurance coverage be secured from the rental agency including National & Enterprise.
+For international car rentals, it is recommended that full insurance coverage be secured from the rental agency including our Big 10 partners National & Enterprise.

 The itemized receipt obtained from the rental agency must accompany the travel expense voucher if it is $75 or over.